Norwich DNA health tests

 In May 2019, European researchers published a

-(NTUAS).
-While this is not the entire story with regards to UAS,
+Syndrome.
+While this is not the entire story

-it is a tool that breeders can use to try to breed
+with regards to UAS, it is a tool that breeders can

-away from this problem.
-Current research shows
+use to try to breed away from this problem.
+Current

-with the UAS scoping test - the gold standard with regards to UAS testing.
+gold standard with regards to UAS testing. (+1.0 being

-random guessing.)
-Orivet is
+guessing.)
+Orivet

 INPP5E (Cystic Renal Dysplasia)